-10.3 Acoustic Separation
+10.3 Acoustic separation

 Spaces with inter-linked uses, such as control rooms serving a patient imaging suite, do not need to be acoustically separated from each other.
-Inter-linked spaces are defined as being within the same department (e.g. a washroom to an operating theatre).
+Inter-linked spaces are defined as being within the same department or have a similar use-case (e.g. a washroom to an operating theatre)